-How Common Is the Surname Lucas?
+How Common Is the Last Name Lucas?

 This page covers the Lucas surname's frequency in the U.S. population, its rank among all American surnames, and a breakdown of ancestry and ethnicity data from the Census.
 You can also check how many people share any first + last name combination involving Lucas.